 Just so you know, you’re not alone.
-According to the latest Job Openings and Labor Turnover Survey from the Bureau of Labor Statistics, 3 million workers voluntarily quit their jobs in April, and another 1.6 million were laid off or fired across the country.
+A Robert Half survey shows more than two in five workers (44 percent) would leave their job for one with better pay.
+Every month, according to the Job Openings and Labor Turnover Survey from the Bureau of Labor Statistics, millions of workers voluntarily quit or are laid off or fired across the country.

+The most important takeaway for how to quit a job?
+Go gracefully.
 Whether you resign from a job or you’re asked to leave, you’ll have forms to complete, exit interviews, a workspace to pack up and farewells to colleagues.
-The most important takeaway?
-Leave gracefully.
 The manner in which you handle your last two weeks and very last day at work may have an impact on your future career prospects.

 Here are nine recommendations for making your exit with courtesy and respect, beginning at least two weeks before you want to leave: